 Short Story Competition Full Rules

 Entries will be read and judged anonymously.
-A short list will be drawn up by the Eyrie Press directors.
-The stories on the short list will be read by judges Sue Welfare and Jon Lawrence who will decide on the winning entry.
+A shortlist will be drawn up by the Eyrie Press directors.
+The stories on the shortlist will be read by the judges who will decide on the winning entry.
 The judges’ decision is final, and no correspondence regarding the judging can be entered into.

 There will be a cash prize of £75 for the winner and the winning story will be published in The Fens Magazine, which is available in print and online.
 The winner will receive a copy of the magazine.

-• The Short Story Competition is open to all published and unpublished writers living in Cambridgeshire, Norfolk, Lincolnshire or Peterborough.
+- The competition is open to all published and unpublished writers living in Cambridgeshire (including Peterborough), Norfolk, Suffolk or Lincolnshire.
 All entries should be in English.

-• There is no specific theme for the 2018 Competition and entries may be in any genre or on any subject except erotica or graphic horror.
+- There is no specific theme for the competition, and entries may be in any genre or on any subject except erotica or graphic horror.
 The directors of Eyrie Press and the judges reserve the right to reject any story which they feel falls into these categories.
-The winning story will be published in The Fens Magazine and must be suitable for that audience.

-• Please contact us by email (firstname.lastname@example.org) at any time if you wish to withdraw your entry.
-No refund will be given for any withdrawn entries.
+- Please contact us by email (firstname.lastname@example.org) at any time if you wish to withdraw your entry.
+No refund will be given for withdrawn entries.